junxit/us-congress-bills-114/metadata.md

 - 2015-01-06 — Referred to the Committee on Ways and Means, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-01-06 — Referred to the Committee on Ways and Means, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-01-06 — Referred to the Committee on Ways and Means, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-01-07 — Rules Committee Resolution H. Res.
+19 Reported to House.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+All points of order against the bills are waived.
+The bills shall be considered as read.
+- 2015-01-08 — Considered under the provisions of rule H. Res.
+19. (consideration: CR H125-140)
+- 2015-01-08 — DEBATE - The House proceeded with 10 minutes of debate on the Becerra motion to recommit with instructions, pending the reservation of a point of order.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment prohibiting the amendments in section 2 of the bill from taking effect if additional, listed conditions could be expected as a result.
+- 2015-01-08 — DEBATE - The House proceeded with one hour of debate on H.R.
+30.
+- 2015-01-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-01-08 — Mr. Becerra moved to recommit with instructions to the Committee on Ways and Means. (consideration: CR H138-140; text: CR H138)
+- 2015-01-08 — On motion to recommit with instructions Failed by the Yeas and Nays: 179 - 244 (Roll no. 13).
+- 2015-01-08 — On passage Passed by recorded vote: 252 - 172 (Roll no. 14). (text: CR H125-126)
+- 2015-01-08 — Passed/agreed to in House: On passage Passed by recorded vote: 252 - 172 (Roll no. 14).(text: CR H125-126)
+- 2015-01-08 — Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+All points of order against the bill are waived.
+The bills shall be considered as read.
+- 2015-01-08 — Rule H. Res.
+19 passed House.
+- 2015-01-08 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H139)
+- 2015-01-08 — The previous question was ordered pursuant to the rule. (consideration: CR H138)